JackMcKew/pandas_alive/README.md

 `pandas-alive` supports multiple animated charts in a single visualisation.

-- Create each chart type
+- Create each chart type ensure to disable writing to file with `write_to_file=False`
+- Create a list of all charts to include in animation
+- Use `animate_multiple_plots` with a `filename` and the list of charts (this will use `matplotlib.subplots`)
+- Done!

 ``` python
 import pandas_alive